 Invest for Better’s Core Curriculum is our foundational course and tends to be the series most women chose to begin their values-aligned learning journey.
 Based on Janine Firpo’s book, Activate Your Money: Invest to Grow Your Wealth and Build a Better World, the course starts with conversations that break the taboos around money, helps participants understand their current portfolio, and introduces them to values-aligned investment options.
 At the end of the course, they will be ready to move from knowledge to action.
 Our Core Curriculum is free for Premium Members, discounted by 25% for Basic Members, and costs $200 on an à la carte basis.

-The content of the Core Curriculum is delivered over a 6-month period, during which participants meet in a group of 8 to 20 women on a monthly basis.
+The content of the Core Curriculum is delivered over 6 modules, during which participants meet in a group of 8 to 20 women on a bi-weekly basis.
 Discussions and exercises during the meetings take place in a combination of small and large groups to provide participants with both intimate settings and broader learning opportunities.

 By the end of the Core Curriculum, participants will have:

 Although there isn’t a prerequisite for this course, it is recommended that women who are just getting started take our Starter Course, which is titled Back to the Basics: Financial Planning, at some point.
 The Starter Course can be taken prior to, concurrent with, or after the completion of the Core Curriculum.

 Commitment: 1-2 hours per week for 3 months

 As mentioned earlier, there are 1-2 hours of self-study prior to each session.
 The meetings themselves last about 1.5 hours, and there is another hour between Circle meetings when participants will connect with their triads.